mendel5/notepad/README.md

   - Standard-Zuweisung: Zum vorherigen Dokument wechseln
 - Open keyboard shortcuts (B) --> Search for "tab" --> Add desired shortcuts --> Remove default / conflicting shortcuts

-###
+### Part 3
-- Deactivate the orange highlight for changed rows
+- Deactivate the orange highlight for changed rows:
+  - To change/disable the orange line (Change History Feature)
+  - Go to preferences (A): Click Settings > Preferences.
+  - Find Change History: Navigate to the Margins/Border/Edge section.
+  - Toggle Option: Untick the box for "Change history" to disable the orange line (and green after saving) for changed lines.